Kalkara: The Chapel of Our Saviour

 The feast of Our Saviour was celebrated annually on 6 August.
 On this day and till 1811, local bread was shared out among the villagers.
-This chapel had large amounts of land in its possession, among which the land on which Bighi Naval Hospital was built.
+This chapel had large amounts of land in its possession, among which the land on which Bighi Hospital was built.

 The Chapel of Our Saviour served as the Parish Church of Kalkara in the 1940s, after the first Parish Church was totally destroyed in the Second World War.